-As outlined in Annex XIII Part A (1.2.3) of the IVDR, clinical performance data can be demonstrated based on one or a combination of clinical performance studies, scientific peer-reviewed literature, and/or published experience gained by routine diagnostic testing (see also the chapter of this brochure on 'published experience gained by routine diagnostic testing').
+As outlined in Annex XIII Part A (1.2.3) of the IVDR, clinical performance data can be demonstrated based on one or a combination of clinical performance studies, scientific peer-reviewed literature, and/or published experience gained by routine diagnostic testing (see also Chapter 5 of this paper on published experience gained by routine diagnostic testing).
 In any case, the strength and robustness of clinical performance evidence will ultimately depend on study design and biostatistical considerations.

 In principle, demonstration of clinical performance can be direct or indirect or a combination thereof.
 Direct demonstration of clinical performance indicates that the data are based on the particular device produced by the IVD manufacturer and are obtained from studies using prospectively collected specimens or biobank/leftover specimens.
 Indirect demonstration indicates that the data are based on literature search or a comparison with a reference device (e.g. method comparison).
-Direct demonstration yields stronger evidence levels of clinical performance data than indirect demonstration and should accordingly be applied to higher risk class and / or novel devices.
-It should be noted that these principles relate to an individual clinical performance data set of a particular IVD device and not to the available pool of evidence of a reference IVD device.
-For example, a method comparison study may provide appropriate evidence for a particular IVD showing equivalence with a selected reference device that has a published and accepted strong body of clinical evidence.
+Direct demonstration yields stronger evidence levels of clinical performance data than indirect demonstration and should accordingly be applied to higher risk class and/or novel devices.
+It should be noted that these principles relate to an individual clinical performance data set of a particular IVD device and not to the available pool of evidence for a particular IVD showing equivalence with a selected reference device that has a published and accepted body of strong clinical evidence.

-Figure 6.2 Clinical evidence levels for IVD classes B, C, and D
+Figure 3.
+Clinical evidence levels for IVD classes B, C, and D